Rizzler Sports Logo

 Little League Pitch Count Limits by Age

-Little League Baseball sets daily pitch count limits by age group.
-Pitchers aged 7-8 can throw a maximum of 50 pitches per day.
+Little League's pitch count rules set daily limits by league age.
+Pitchers league age 6-8 can throw a maximum of 50 pitches per day.
 Pitchers aged 9-10 can throw 75.
-Pitchers aged 11-12 can throw 85.
+Pitchers aged 11-12 can throw 85, and pitchers aged 13-16 can throw 95.
 These limits apply to all regular season and tournament games in Little League International.

 Flat isometric illustration of a pitcher on the mound with a digital pitch counter overlay showing count numbers by age